NatalieW96/Python-Bootcamp/README.md

-# Python Beginners Bootcamp
+# Introduction to Python for Astrophysics

-This repository contains all materials for the Python Beginners Bootcamp, including:
+This repository contains all materials for the Introduction to Python for Astrophysics coure, including:

 - Lecture slides
 - Exercises
 - Solutions

 The course is designed for complete beginners to Python or programming in general, as well as those wanting to refresh their skills.
-It focuses on **practical Python programming for astrophysics**.

 ---